-If the product consists solely of insects (single ingredient product), then no QUID is required.
+1. If the product consists solely of insects (single ingredient product), then no QUID is required.

-Where relevant, the QUID of other ingredients contained in the product may have to be provided as well.
+2. When the ingredient appears in the name or is highlighted in any way in the libelling, the QUID of those ingredients contained in the product may have to be provided as well (fig. 3).